rootx90/Cyber-Security-Notes/01-CEH-notes/02-Module/13_lecture-M2.md

 - Tools :
 	- wappalyzer - technology profile : [Wappalyzer - Technology profiler](https://chromewebstore.google.com/detail/wappalyzer-technology-pro/gppongmhjkpfnbhagpmjfkannfbllamg)
 	- Netcraft Extension : [Netcraft Extension](https://chromewebstore.google.com/detail/netcraft-extension/bmejphbfclcpmpohkggcjeibfilpamia)
-1. Doing I.G via Wappalyzer tool
+1. Practical Work : Doing I.G via Wappalyzer tool
 	- STEP 1 : go wscubetech.com website & then open the Wappalyzer on this website <br> <img src="../notes-pics/02-Module/13_lecture/13_lecture-0-M2.jpg" alt="Pic 1" width="500"/>
 	- it's showing version of technologies
 	- Importance of knowing about version of a technology is being used on website : <br>- let's say u're using ZOOM & it's version is 2.4 currently <br>- so it gets updated from 2.3 - which means there was vulnerability in 2.3 that's why it gets updated to 2.4 <br>& then we can exploit that vulnerability <br>- that's why , company say that update ur phone